Using chemicals responsibly

 Pre-construction termite treatments containing chlorpyrifos or bifenthrin, and vertebrate pest control products such as sodium fluroacetate -1080- are examples of restricted products.

 You must get a permit to possess and use such products.

 For more information about RCPs, go to the Australian Pesticides and Veterinary Medicines Authority website.

 Guidelines for use

-Read the requirements for people authorised to possess and use Schedule 7 (s7) or Restricted Chemical Products (RCP) pesticides.
+Read the requirements for people authorised to possess and use Schedule 7 (s7) or RCP pesticides:

 Applying for a permit to use restricted chemical products

-You must provide all of the following information:
+You must also provide all of the following information:

 - your name, address and contact details and whether you are over 18

 - previous authorisations for s7 use in the NT